 For more photos of Stephanie and her family, check out the Photo Gallery of BirthRoot Families.

-Afterward: As I was driving home that evening, the mom that Megan had visited earlier called to say that she had a definite large gush of fluid, followed by strong, regular contractions.
+Afterward: As I was driving home that evening, the client that Megan had visited earlier called to say that she had a definite large gush of fluid, followed by strong, regular contractions.
 So, I was off to another birth straight away!
 Stay tuned for that story . . .